GoogleCloudPlatform/professional-services/tools/boolean-org-policy-enforcer/README.md

 -   Query the effective organization policy for the constraint using `cloudresourcemanager.projects.getEffectiveOrgPolicy` api.

+This script calls the above apis using a service account.
+It requires the scope `https://www.googleapis.com/auth/cloud-platform` on the service account.

 Before running this script, you need to take the following actions.

 1. [Create or re-use a service account and download its key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).